Aamirsiddique09/chat_app/README.md

 ## Contact

-If you have any questions or suggestions, feel free to reach out to me at [your-email@example.com](mailto:sidsiddique42@gmail.com).
+If you have any questions or suggestions, feel free to reach out to me at(mailto:sidsiddique42@gmail.com).

 ---